rayboyd/audio-engine/readme.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Troubleshooting

+### Common Issues

+#### No Audio Devices Found

+- Ensure your audio devices are properly connected
+- Try running with elevated privileges (`sudo ./build/app` on Linux/macOS)
+- Verify PortAudio is properly installed on your system

+#### Visualization Not Working

+- Check that WebSocket connection is not blocked by firewall
+- Verify you're accessing `html/index.html` while the application is running
+- Check browser console for JavaScript errors

+#### High CPU Usage

+- Try increasing the buffer size with `--buffer-size=4096`
+- Reduce FFT size with `--fft-size=1024`
+- Limit update rate with `--rate-limit=30`

+#### Poor Audio Quality

+- Ensure the correct input device is selected
+- Try different sample rates with `--sample-rate=48000`
+- Adjust the noise gate threshold with `--noise-gate=0.02`

+### FAQ

+**Q: Can I use this for live performances?**
+A: Yes, the engine is designed for low-latency processing, but test thoroughly with your specific hardware setup first.

+**Q: How do I record longer audio sessions?**
+A: Use the `--record` flag with `--output=filename.wav`.
+Ensure you have sufficient disk space.

+**Q: Is it possible to process multiple audio inputs simultaneously?**
+A: Currently, the engine supports a single audio input.
+Multi-channel support is on the roadmap.

+**Q: How can I customize the visualization?**
+A: Edit the HTML/CSS/JavaScript in the `html/index.html` file to match your requirements.